klickyfan/new-project-template/CONTRIBUTING.md

 # Contributing

 **Thank you for your interest in this project.
-Your contributions are highly welcome.**
+We welcome your contributions.**

 There are multiple ways of getting involved: